runspired/rfcs/text/0000-ember-cli-platforms.md

 The following concerns will need to be fleshed out to properly provide an abstract process for each platform to be able to utilize.

+- where do we put the (static) config for the commandName?
 - ember serve doesn't resolve promise when serving, nw.js had to hook it
 - testing: run tests within the deployment target
   - view based tests